 I’m an assistant professor of Communication Arts & Sciences and Women’s, Gender & Sexuality Studies at Penn State, where I teach courses in rhetorical theory, archival theory and methods, and intersectional LGBTQIA rhetorics.
 I also serve as associate director of the Center for Humanities & Information, for which I facilitate a reading group on archives.
 My interdisciplinary scholarship bridges rhetoric, archives and information, and women’s, gender, and sexuality studies.

-My first book, Queering Romantic Engagement in the Postal Age: A Rhetorical Education, is a queer history of instruction in epistolary rhetoric (forthcoming with the University of South Carolina Press in fall 2019).
-Early research for the book led to the publication of “Queering ‘the language of the heart’: Romantic Letters, Genre Instruction, and Rhetorical Practice” in Rhetoric Society Quarterly; this essay was selected for the Rhetoric Society of America’s 2015 Charles Kneupper Award.
+My first book, Queering Romantic Engagement in the Postal Age: A Rhetorical Education, is a queer history of instruction in epistolary rhetoric (University of South Carolina Press, 2019).
+Early research for the book was awarded the 2015 Charles Kneupper Award for the year’s Rhetoric Society Quarterly essay that most contributes to rhetorical studies.